ColleagueRiley/RGFW/README.md

 The window backend supports XLib (UNIX), Cocoas (MacOS) and WinAPI (Windows)\
 The graphics backend supports OpenGL (EGL, software, OSMesa, GLES), Vulkan, DirectX and software rendering buffers.

+RGFW was designed as a backend for RSGL, but it can be used standalone or for other libraries.
+It is also an optional alternative backend for Raylib.

 This library

 1) is single header and portable (written in C89 in mind)